ryka-chandra/ryka-chandra/README.md

 ## About Me
 - 🎓 Studying Computer Science at UPenn
-- 💼 Exploring fintech and software engineering through internships
-- 🌱 Currently learning about data science and AI applications in finance
 - 🤝 Actively involved in UPenn clubs for equitable education access (WiCS, SWE, and more)
-- 📚 Passionate about technology's intersection with finance, health, and education

-## Projects
-- 🐍 **Snake Game in Java**: Implemented dynamic snake movement, score tracking, and JUnit testing.
-- 📷 **Photo Manipulation App**: Developed features for image filtering and editing using Java.
-- 🤖 **TwitterBot**: Built an AI model for generating realistic tweets using a Markov Chain.
-- and then some (check out my repos!)

 ## Research Publications
 - 📊 Netflix's revenue growth strategies (with University of Washington)